 - Project Management Plan (PMP): Updated PMP (Revision 5) for the final design/construction phase of the project was conditionally approved by the FTA on March 22, 2007.
 Updated PMP (Revision 6) was submitted to FTA in March 2008. - Project Quality Manual (PQM): Updated PQM (Revision 2) for the final design/construction phase of the project was approved by the FTA on March 28, 2007. - Bus Fleet Management Plan (BFMP): Updated BFMP dated February 2007 was conditionally accepted by the FTA in May 2007. - Rail Fleet Management Plan (RFMP): Updated RFMP conditionally approved by the FTA on April 24, 2007.
-Revised RFMP anticipated in March 2009.
+Update of the RFMP is pending the decision whether to utilize 60 foot or 75 foot rail cars.